 Some of the standard issues lawyers and title companies review before settlement include:

-It’s only been recently that electronics record real estate deeds, mortgages, and other documents.
+It’s only been recent that electronics record real estate deeds, mortgages, and other documents.
 Most older documents were handwritten.
 Recording documents also means indexing the document.
 Indexing is a common way for searchers to trace your property since the home was built.
 Older recordings and indexes often contain errors or are unclear.
 An experienced title searcher understands how to search real estate records for the county where the property resides.
 The Indian River County Courthouse has information on recording deeds for properties in their county.
 Other Florida county courthouses have similar offices.

 Liens and judgments